KelseyRM/SOFTENG751_Group_14/README.md

 Double-clicking on the Julia executable will open the Julia 'read-eval-print loop' or 'REPL'.

 ### Setup
-In order to run Julia multi-threaded the number of threads to be used needs to be set **BEFORE** opening and running the REPL.
+In order to run Julia multi-threaded, the number of threads to be used needs to be set **BEFORE** opening and running the REPL.
 To do this, navigate to julia.exe, then:

 #### On Windows:
 1. Open command prompt